Investigations into Proof Structures: Condensed Detachment and a Formal Basis

 But \CD offers more.
 It integrates various features of relevance to ATP in a natural and formally accessible way, which we outline in the following paragraphs.

 \CD distinguishes from its predecessor, the method of substitution and detachment, by applying most general substitutions that are obtained through unification.
 In \CD proof presentations, just most general formulas resulting from unification are written, the involved substitutions are left implicit.
-Remarkably, unification was applied with \CD extensively in formal deduction a decade before it became popular in the context of resolution with \cite{robinson:1965}.
+Remarkably, unification was applied with \CD extensively in formal deduction a decade before it became popular in the context of resolution through John Alan Robinson \cite{robinson:1965}.

 \CD proofs are presented in the literature as a sequence of pairs of a lemma and a proof structure term that describes how the lemma is proven from previous lemmas.
 The structure terms can be combined to form a tree for each goal theorem or to a DAG representing the set of these trees more compactly such that subtrees with multiple occurrences appear only once.
 Both representations have their merits.
 The explicit tree view facilitates to associate semantic properties and formula substitutions in an inductive fashion.
 It permits to understand variables in a particular simple way as scoped over the whole structure, known as \name{rigid} variables in tableaux.
-The compacted view in particular provides an adequate notion of \emph{proof size} and, in printed form, can be much easier to comprehend by humans.
+The compacted view in particular provides an adequate notion of \emph{proof size} and, in printed form, is much easier to comprehend by humans.

 A related separation of concerns regarding proof structure and associated formulas is provided among the modern approaches to ATP by the CM.
-In fact, as illustrated with Figure~\ref{fig-representations} above, \CD can be understood as an adaptation of the CM to inputs of a specific simple form: a single clause with three literals, which represents the \Det axiom, and otherwise just unit clauses, representing proper axioms and the theorem to be proven.
+In fact, as illustrated with Fig.~\ref{fig-representations} above, \CD can be understood as an adaptation of the CM to inputs of a specific simple form: a single clause with three literals, which represents the \Det axiom, and otherwise just unit clauses, representing proper axioms and the theorem to be proven.

-The separation of a deductive derivation into a formula part and a proof structural part, as illustrated in Figure~\ref{fig-proof-mer}, can be seen as a precursor of the CM.
+The separation of a deductive derivation into a formula part and a proof structural part, as illustrated in Fig.~\ref{fig-proof-mer}, can be seen as a precursor of the CM.
 Namely, the CM has carried this separation to the extreme in that it keeps the formula part completely unchanged within such a derivation and shifts all deductive information into the proof structural part (see, e.g., \cite[Section~III.6]{bibel:atp:1982}).